SimonGomezUniv/doc/assessment.md

 ## What

-Work will be done in teams of two or three
+Work will be done in teams of two or three.

 Team has to provide by mail a link to a github repository at the end of the 6th day of the unit

 Target is to have the following functionnality implemented in a microservice architecture: